Logan Square in Chicago in Cook County, Illinois — The American Midwest (Great Lakes)

 Erected by Commission on Chicago Landmarks, City of Chicago.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Architecture • Landmarks • Parks & Recreational Areas • Roads & Vehicles.
+In addition, it is included in the Illinois, Chicago Landmarks Commission series list.
 A significant historical year for this entry is 1889.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Logan Square Boulevards (about 700 feet away, measured in a direct line); L. Frank Baum (approx. ¼ mile away); a different marker also named Logan Square Boulevards (approx. 0.3 miles away); a different marker also named Logan Square Boulevards (approx. 0.3 miles away); a different marker also named Logan Square Boulevards (approx. 0.4 miles away); Humboldt Park (approx. 0.4 miles away); The Boulevard System (approx. 0.4 miles away); a different marker also named Humboldt Park (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: A different marker also named Logan Square Boulevards (about 700 feet away, measured in a direct line); L. Frank Baum (approx. Ό mile away); a different marker also named Logan Square Boulevards (approx. 0.3 miles away); a different marker also named Logan Square Boulevards (approx. 0.3 miles away); a different marker also named Logan Square Boulevards (approx. 0.4 miles away); Humboldt Park (approx. 0.4 miles away); The Boulevard System (approx. 0.4 miles away); Logan Square Palmer Square (approx. half a mile away).
 Touch for a list and map of all markers in Chicago.

 More about this marker.
 The front and back have identical text.
 At least four other identical markers can be found between Humboldt Park and Palmer Square Park.